-In our other posts and emails to customer (make sure you sign up for out list), we have disclosed tropical decking options, the pricing fluctuations of Ipe, and its importing seasons.
+In our other posts and emails to customers (make sure you sign up for out list), we have disclosed tropical decking options, the pricing fluctuations of Ipe, and its importing seasons.
 On this page, we will be sharing some challenges which one can encounter during installation or while using tropical hardwood decking lumber such as Ipe and Cumaru.

 The challenges of Ipe Wood